 Best Gimbal Overall: Zhiyun Smooth 5

-The Zhiyun Smooth 4 is a robust 3-axis gimbal with a performance on par with the DJI OM series, which it’s often compared against.
+The Zhiyun Smooth 4 is a robust 3-axis gimbal with performance on par with the DJI OM series, to which it’s often compared.
 More than just a cheaper alternative, it’s a fantastic contender in its own right, with features you don’t always find elsewhere.

-Beyond its strong performance, though, what we like best about the Smooth 4, though, is its myriad of control buttons that give quick access to most tools and shooting modes.
-It’s a convenient decision, since you don’t need to awkwardly tap on your phone screen in the middle of shooting, disrupting your filming and concentration.
+Beyond its strong performance, though, what we like best about the Smooth 4, though, is the range of control buttons that give quick access to most tools and shooting modes.
+It’s a convenient option, since you don’t need to awkwardly tap on your phone screen in the middle of shooting, disrupting your filming and concentration.

 While advantageous, the one minor drawback of the abundance of buttons on the Smooth 4 is that it can be overwhelming for beginners.
 It’s a steep learning curve, but you’ll soon get used to them, and ultimately it’s a much more powerful way to shoot smartphone videos.

-The Zhiyun Smooth 4 is surprisingly inexpensive for what you get, especially given the fantastic stability and wealth of extra control you get.
-Overall, the Zhiyun Smooth 4 is a great deal for both amateur and professional smartphone cinematographers, and our top smartphone gimbal pick of 2021.Buy on Amazon
+This gimbal is surprisingly inexpensive for what you get, especially given the impressive stability and amount of extra control on offer.
+Overall, it’s a great deal for both amateur and professional smartphone cinematographers, making the Zhiyun Smooth 4 our top smartphone gimbal pick of 2021.Buy on Amazon